prototypemagic/django-projectbuilder/README.md

 * Database rollbacks: create timestamped SQL dump before migrations, then rollback with a post-receive commit?

 * Code rollbacks: use Fabric?
-Or will `git revert master~2..master` do?
+Or is `git revert master~2..master` good enough?

 * Add to and tidy up CREDITS.md